danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 The strategy for unit testing was to look at each significant function and determine the different paths that the code could take, creating a test for each different output.
 By the end of the project we wanted each element to have around 80%-90% code coverage.
 That would mean that we would be covering the important functions while not necessitating unecessary tests such as tests for toString functions.
 In this regard we met our goal quite well.

 ## Ongoing Rationale
->_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._

 2024/09/29 Sprint 1: The team worked on and implemented the functionality of the CupboardController, while also implementing the routine formatting for the code.

 2024/10/09 Sprint 2: The team decided that, for the helpers and admin, there would be a more generalized user class that the other two classes inherit from.
+We did this because both the helpers and admin both shared many aspects and it would allow us to store them in a singular file for authentication.

 2024/11/06 Sprint 3: The team made a new class in the model, MessageBoard, so that the helper can access message board and add new messages.

+2024/11/17 Sprint 4: The team decided that checkout wouldn't remove a need from the cupboard, but instead fully fund it by updating the quantity funded field.
+We did this because we felt that it would be confusing from a user standpoint if the checked out needs simply disappeared from the cupboard as you wouldn't know which need disappeared.